 • I am visiting the NYC next month.

 When a proper noun requires the definite article, you always use the before it.
-You cannot use it without an article and you cannot use the indefinite article a/an or any other determiner like that or my.
+You cannot use it without an article and you cannot use the indefinite article a/an or any other like that or my.

 Let’s look at a couple examples!